 Learn more about yoga teacher insurance.

 It might seem odd to buy workers’ compensation for yourself, but it’s not that uncommon.
-Many companies will only hire you as an independent contractor if you have workers’ comp.
-This is because if you get hurt while doing a job for them, you could potentially sue the company for your medical costs.
+Many companies will only hire an independent contractor if they have workers’ comp.
+This is because they want protection from potentially expensive lawsuits if someone gets hurt while working for them.

-It’s legal for a company to refuse to hire you as an independent contractor unless you have workers’ comp.
+It’s legal for a company to refuse to hire an independent contractor unless they have workers’ comp

 There are also benefits to buying workers’ comp for yourself

-If you get hurt at work and have workers’ comp, you won’t need to use your personal health insurance to cover your medical costs.
-That can save you time arguing with your insurance company for reimbursement for every expense.
+If you get hurt at work and have workers’ comp, you won’t need to use your personal health insurance to cover medical costs.

-Even if you’re medical insurance provides coverage for your treatment expenses, it won’t cover any of your lost wages.
+Even if your medical insurance provides coverage for treatment expenses, it won’t cover any of your lost wages.
 Workers’ comp can help with that.

 What is the sole proprietor Workers’ Comp exemption?